Early, Middle & Exceptional Education

 An emphasis on making appropriate instructional and curricular decisions to provide creative opportunities for young children; special attention to rhythmic, aesthetic and dramatic avenues of expression; application of ideas through actual experiences with young children.
 Offered in fall, spring.
 Prereq: C- or higher in ELED 210 or ERCH 110; Act 34 Clearance, Act 151 Clearance and Act 114 FBI Clearance.

 Teacher candidates will apply the standards and thematic strands of social studies as defined by the National Council for the Social Studies for the PreK–4 developmental level.
 Emphasis is on the learner building civil competence and acquiring knowledge, skills and attitudes in civics and government, economics, history and geography.
 Offered in fall, spring.
-Prereq: EDFN 211, EDFN 241 and ERCH 225 or EDUC 220.
+Prereq: admission to Advanced Professional Studies (APS).
+Coreq: ERCH 422, 455, and 465

 Examines children’s oral language development and its contribution to emergent literacy, the period between birth and the time when children learn to read and write in a conventional manner.
 Appropriate content and skill competencies will be covered.
 Strategies to enhance the family/home/ school connection will be explored.
 A field experience will be part of this course.
-Prereq: admission to Advanced Professional Studies.
+Prereq: admission to Advanced Professional Studies (APS).
 Coreq: ERCH 496.

 Prepares early childhood teacher candidates to recognize high-quality literature for children from birth to age nine.
 The use of literature to promote children’s language, intellectual, emotional, social/moral and aesthetic/creative development is highlighted.
 A focus on children’s response to literature is provided.
 Offered fall, spring.
 Prereq: PSYC 227; EDFN 211, 241; ERCH 225 or EDUC 220.

 Teacher candidates will apply the principles that guide all mathematics instruction as specified by the National Council of Teachers of Mathematics for the PreK through 4th-grade developmental level.
 Candidates will effectively deliver core mathematics content as well as have skills to stay current with the research on best practices in mathematics education.
-Prereq: Math 105, admission to Advanced Professional Studies.
+Prereq: Math 105, admission to Advanced Professional Studies (APS).
 Coreq: ERCH 465, 422, SPED 331

 Prepares early childhood teacher candidates to understand the social and linguistic foundations for first and second language development in the early years.
 Teacher candidates will be able to apply research-based strategies for supplying first language development in the home and for preparing young learners for the transitions to schooling in a second language.
 Candidates will demonstrate an understanding of the resources that young learners bring to academic settings, and of ways to support young learners and their families in their adjustments to English-speaking schools.
 Candidates will demonstrate the ability to use assessment data to differentiate and modify instruction according to the needs of their students.
 Teacher candidates will be prepared to support young English language learners in their acquisition of language and content within optimal learning environments that provide meaningful access to standards-based instruction.
-Prereq: ENGL 110, admission to Advanced Professional Studies.
+Prereq: ENGL 110, admission to Advanced Professional Studies (APS).
 Equivalent to EDUC 487, credit may not be received for both courses.

 Early Childhood Education Honors Course